China launches its biggest OTC board in bid to aid SME financing

 In March this year, four local governments issued bonds to fund SME loans.
 Banking authorities have also ordered banks to increase SME lending and reduced the amount of capital they must hold against such loans.

-CITIC Securities 60030.SS (6030.HK) is the largest shareholder in the Qianhai exchange with a 27 percent stake, followed by unlisted Guosen Securities with 22 percent and unlisted Essence Securities with 18 percent.
+CITIC Securities is the largest shareholder in the Qianhai exchange with a 27 percent stake, followed by unlisted Guosen Securities with 22 percent and unlisted Essence Securities with 18 percent.

 Firms wishing to list on the exchange must meet one of the following requirements, according to the exchange website: